anurag12dev/CLI_Products/CLI_Products/README.md

 - Please provide a short summary detailing anything you think is relevant, for example:

   - Installation steps

-  I have shared a separate word file with all installation steps.
+  I have shared a separate word document with all installation steps.
 Please follow the document.

 ->As a pre-requisite copy the folder "feed-products" from the solution along with its content files into C drive like "C:\feed-products".
 Assuming this is the source location for the products.
 1. To view any installed tool for dotnet use command in command prompt :